- The sharing economy is helping regular people lead their best lives.

 Nike has been utilizing diversity of both size and color in their ads, so at least they are doing something right these days.

-If more retailers put an emphasis on addressing the sizing needs of their customers, then they can open their brands up to a much larger market space.
+If more retailers emphasize addressing the sizing needs of their customers, then they can open their brands up to much more significant market space.

 Levi's "Jacquard" is the Palm Pilot of Tech-Enabled Clothes:

-While the Jacquard has a super cool name, it's actual tech is kind of basic.
+While the Jacquard has a super cool name, it's actual tech is basic.

 The jacket allows the wearer to know when they get a text or call, through a vibrating cuff.